teefouad/speedux/readme.md

 # Handling Errors

-To handle errors in an asyncronous action, you can check if the resolved response is an instance of `Error`:
+To handle errors in an asyncronous action, you can use `.catch()` or you can check if the resolved response is an instance of `Error`:

 ```jsx
 const config = {